eyefixcode/External_Projects/README.md

-# External_Projects
-Repo for public facing projects
-Exploratory data analysis (EDA): Choose a dataset of interest and perform EDA on it.
+# Exploratory data analysis (EDA): Choose a dataset of interest and perform EDA on it.
 Use Python or R to create visualizations, perform statistical analyses, and gain insights into the data.
             1. Analyze Airbnb rental data for a specific city or region to identify factors that influence rental prices.
             2. Analyze the frequency and sentiment of social media posts related to a particular brand or product.
             3. Analyze a dataset of medical records to identify factors that contribute to patient readmissions.